Incoherent Approximation of Leakage in Quantum Error Correction: Introduction

-While the RPA, in principle, can be applied to any quantum circuit, it is particularly amenable to error correction circuits with repetitive stabilizer measurements.
-Such measurements cause the coherence between the qubit and leakage subspace to decay exponentially in the number of error correction rounds [App.~\ref{sec:coherence-decay}].
-Such an approximation is exact in the case of incoherent leakage (such as from certain thermal channels).
-It is less accurate when the origin of leakage is coherent (such as during two-qubit diabatic gates), though we find that the accuracy depends strongly on the circuit layout and physical qubit parameters.
-For realistic parameters (including both coherent and incoherent leakage for three-level systems) based on recent experiments \cite{scaling_SC_Google_2022}, the RPA faithfully reproduces the full qutrit simulation statistics in repetition (up to distance 9) and surface codes (distance 3) [App.~\ref{sec:rpa-physical}].
-Interestingly, even in the case where leakage is strongly coherent and the parameters chosen are such that the naive application of the RPA fails to reproduce the exact simulation, one can still derive an effective incoherent model.
-The effective model accurately predicts the ideal simulation statistics, such as leakage populations and logical error rates [Sect.~\ref{sec:RPA-justification}].
+While the STA, in principle, can be applied to any quantum circuit, it is particularly amenable to error correction circuits with repetitive stabilizer measurements.
+Such measurements cause the coherence between the qubit and leakage subspace to decay exponentially in the number of error correction rounds [Sec.~\ref{sec:coherence-decay}].
+For realistic models and parameters based on recent experiments \cite{scaling_SC_Google_2022}, the STA faithfully reproduces the full qutrit simulation statistics in repetition (up to distance 9) and surface codes (distance 3) [App.~\ref{sec:STA-physical}].
+In the case where the leakage mechanism is purely coherent, using the STA results in a discrepancy with exact simulation.
+Even so, we show that one can derive an effective thermal leakage model which is both consistent with coherent leakage and for which the STA is an accurate approximation.
+The effective model accurately predicts the ideal simulation statistics, such as leakage populations and logical error rates [Sect.~\ref{sec:STA-justification}].
 This is particularly useful, as we require leakage to be incoherent to efficiently simulate large scale error correction experiments in the stabilizer formalism \cite{scaling_SC_Google_2022}.